jdtull-uark/NSF-Term-Checker/README.md

 # NSF Language Checker API

-This project provides a FastAPI-based web service for analyzing and highlighting flagged terms in PDF documents, with optional support for custom term lists via Excel files.
-It is designed to help review documents for specific language, such as diversity-related terms, commonly flagged in NSF proposals.
+This project provides a FastAPI-based web service for analyzing and highlighting flagged terms in PDF-formatted proposals, with optional support for custom term lists via Excel files.
+It is designed to help review proposals for specific language commonly flagged in NSF proposals.

 ## Features